thetundedoherty/thetundedoherty/README.md

 # Hi there 👋
 ![Data Science](https://pbs.twimg.com/profile_banners/236070061/1658731324/600x200)
 ## Data Analytics
-With so much data being generated in this age, it is only wise we leverage it in order to make informed decisions.
+With so much data being generated in this age, it is only wise we leverage it to make informed decisions.
 I have a demonstrated history of executing data-driven solutions through efficient and accurate manipulation of data.
 I am passionate about using predictive modeling and implementing action-oriented solutions to complex business problems.

 ### Skills and Experience